Read our Newsletter for Week of May25th, 2020

 METCO Family Friends

-The Estabrook PTO connects Estabrook students who live in Boston with Estabrook students who live in Lexington for monthly Thursday afternoon play dates hosted by the Lexington families once a month on Thursday afternoons.
+The Estabrook PTO connects Estabrook students who live in Boston with Estabrook students who live in Lexington for monthly Friday afternoon play dates hosted by the Lexington families.
 Participating in the Family Friends program is a great way to help all students build meaningful connections with their peers outside of the school day.
 If you would like to get involved with the program or have questions, please email us at firstname.lastname@example.org.